 Autumn Lake Views in Inland New Hampshire

 Autumn is a perfect season to visit the inland part of New Hampshire.
 The Lakes Region offers spectacular fall colors around their many bodies of water, including Winnipesaukee (a popular getaway from Boston), Squam Lake, Lake Ossipee, Mirror Lake, Newfound Lake, and Lake Winnisquam.
 The most common tree here is the maple, with its spectacular red autumn leaves.
-If you think that colorful autumn leaves are stunning, try to look at them reflected in the surface of clear water.
+If you think that colorful autumn leaves are stunning, try to look at them reflected in the surface of clear water, or above a waterfall gorge near Lincoln, New Hampshire.

 The best time to arrive here is between late September and late October.
 As the area is secluded, you will be protected from the strong coastal wind.
 If you like active rests, jump into a canoe or kayak and enjoy the breathtaking views.